aredn/documentation/arednGettingStarted/node_status.rst

 Signal Charts
 -------------

-There is a **Charts** button next to the node's **Signal Stength** display, and clicking this button takes you to **Signal Charts**.
+There is a **Charts** button next to the node's **Signal Strength** display, and clicking this button takes you to **Signal Charts**.
 This page shows :abbr:`RF (Radio Frequency)` signal information in both a realtime and an archived view.
 The default view shows the average signal of all connected stations in realtime.

 .. image:: _images/04-node-charts.png
    :alt: Node Charts